Brazilian vs Imported Pump: TCO and Lead Time

 When the math moves from purchase price to TCO — spare parts, lead time, FX risk and technical support — the balance shifts.
 These are the variables an industrial buyer should weigh.

+There is a Brazilian-made alternative to imported industrial pumps — and the deciding math is TCO.
 An imported pump may have a competitive acquisition price, but total cost of ownership includes import lead time (weeks), FX risk on spare parts (BRL ↔ USD/EUR), air-freight cost in emergencies and technical support across time zones and languages.
-Domestic manufacturing (FB Bombas) removes those variables.
+Domestic manufacturing (FB Bombas, Cabreúva-SP) removes those variables.

 Domestic (FB Bombas)